InterrobangInterrogated/2007L/README.md

 patched using guides from https://github.com/Yosh1002/rblx-scripts

 # SHADERS
-I added a duplicate of the Roblox.exe executable that enables both Bloom and Depth of Field shaders.
-To use them, you must switch to the OpenGL graphics mode.
+I added a duplicate of the Roblox.exe executable that enables both Bloom and Depth of Field shaders, named RobloxShaders.exe To use them, you must switch to the OpenGL graphics mode.

 There are two versions of OpenGL included: Stable and Experimental.
 I recommend using Stable, however I have not tested Experimental as of writing this (4/29/2024 @ 3:06 PM, UTC -8:00)